NeoTim/odfbf/README.md

 odfbf
 =====

   Program to check a password against encrypted ODF files.
+For brute-forcing ODF documents use JtR-jumbo instead of odfbf!